Selfridge, North Dakota: Organizations

 The town is now served by the USDA (United States Department of Agriculture), Cedar Soil Conservation District, the senior center, the United States Postal Service, and numerous churches.

 History

-Selfridge was settled in 1911 along a Milwaukee Road branch line that diverged from the railroad's Pacific Extension transcontinental route in McLaughlin, South Dakota and ran to New England, North Dakota.
-The first depot was a stationary boxcar moved into Selfridge in 1917 by the railroad on a flatcar; G.E.
-Langbein became the first depot agent.
-The boxcar-depot was in pretty deplorable condition upon arrival; it took quite a bit of work to fix it up.
-In the early days, trains were used extensively, for long distance travel by Selfridge residents and continued until the later 1940s.
-Selfridge was dependent on the railroad in the early years.
-Everything came in by train: groceries, lumber, fruit, coal, meat, machinery, mail and even ice.
-The city shipped all its produce out by train also.
-Again, the mail, livestock, grain dairy products etc. The trains were a vital part of Selfridge as a growing community.
+Selfridge was settled in 1911 along a Milwaukee Road branch line that diverged from the railroad's Pacific Extension transcontinental route in McLaughlin, South Dakota, and ran to New England, North Dakota.
+In 1917, the railroad moved a stationary boxcar into Selfridge on a flatcar to serve as the first depot, with G.E.
+Langbein serving as the first depot agent.
+The boxcar required significant repairs upon arrival.
+During its early years, Selfridge relied heavily on the railroad for both passenger travel and freight.
+Incoming freight included groceries, lumber, coal, machinery, and ice, while outgoing shipments consisted of mail, livestock, grain, and dairy products.
+Passenger rail service remained a primary mode of long-distance travel for residents until the late 1940s.